-- 1. The International Jury: - 1.
-For International Meetings (refer to FIM/FIME Sporting Codes). - 2.
-The Stewards of the Meeting: - 1.
-National: Three Stewards shall be present. - $2.\ \mbox{Open}$ and Restricted: Stewards may be appointed according to the decision of the Permit Issuing Authority. - 3.
-The Referee: - 1.
+- 3. A Local Centre may appoint a Steward for any Open or Restricted meeting if it is one of the participating Centres mentioned in the Supplementary Regulations for the event. - The Referee: 3. - 1.
 Where the Standing Regulations stipulate a Referee then he shall take the place of the Stewards and shall have the same responsibilities and authority. - 4.
 Race Direction - 1.
 Where a Race Director is appointed, they are empowered to take disciplinary action in accordance with article 6.02.2 and to adjudicate on any protest arising out of the meeting in accordance with Article 10.04.1 - 5.
 The Clerk of the Course: - 1.
-The Clerk of the Course is empowered to take disciplinary action in accordance with Article 6.02.2 and to adjudicate on any protest arising out of the meeting in accordance with Article 10.04.1. - 2.
+The Clerk of the Course is empowered to take disciplinary action in accordance with Article 6.02.2 and to adjudicate on any protest arising out of the meeting in accordance with Article - 2.
 Appeals against the decision of the Clerk of the Course at Open and Restricted Meetings where no ACU Steward is present. - 1.
 For all Road Race events the Organising Club will appoint three Stewards to hear the Appeal on the day of the event. - 2.
-For all other events the ACU Secretariat will appoint Stewards to hear the Appeal after the event in conjunction with the Permit Issuing Authority. - 6.
-The Judicial Clerk of the Course - 1.
+For all other events the ACU Secretariat will appoint Stewards to hear the Appeal after the event in conjunction with the Permit Issuing Authority. - The Judicial Clerk of the Course 6 - 1.
 For events where it may be deemed necessary et.
-International Road Race, a Judicial Clerk of the Course may be appointed.

-2. Where such a Judicial Clerk of the Course is appointed, he will assume the powers and responsibilities of the Clerk of the Course in all Disciplinary and Arbitration matters.
+International Road Race, a Judicial Clerk of the Course may be appointed. - 2.
+Where such a Judicial Clerk of the Course is appointed, he will assume the powers and responsibilities of the Clerk of the Course in all Disciplinary and Arbitration matters.